Kalli/dev.karltryggvason.com/content/posts/zed.md

 I also like their [tasks](https://zed.dev/docs/task) functionality that neatly lets you combine the editor interface to command line tools.
 When I'm working, I often set that up to execute specific tests, run some [sql clean up](https://dev.karltryggvason.com/sqlyac-structure-and-tooling-for-your-sql-files/) or http requests, related to whatever feature or bug I'm fixing.
 That way I can set up complex scripts but (re)run them repeatedly with ease without leaving my editor.

 Overall I'm quite happy with Zed.
 I think I will be sticking with it for the foreseeable future.
 If you are in the market for an editor, I recommend trying it out.

+_Update 2025/11/17: On November 13th the Zed team [wrote about](https://zed.dev/blog/zed-is-our-office) how they use the collaborative features of Zed as a virtual office.
+I was surprised to see this blog post listed in the "Community quotes" section of their meeting.
+I did not foresee this post reaching the Zed team, it's a small world.
+Thanks for reading, keep on shipping!_